dgaydukov/cert-ocpjp11/files/ocpjp11.md

     public A(int x, int y){} // won't compile
 }
 ```
-*If we have final static field, it should be initialized in all static{} blocks.

 Static members can be accessed even if object is point to null, cause static binding is compile time binding (access to static method is decided at compile time, not in runtime).
 ```java